 We recommend that the Quality and Outcomes Framework (QOF) should be retained in England.

-We explain what the evidence tells us about the association between the introduction of QOF and improvements in measures of diabetes care.
-The removal of QOF indicators carries a high level of risk that there will be a corresponding decline in measures of diabetes care.
+The future of QOF in England is currently under review.
+We’ve written this position statement (PDF 140 KB) to explain what the evidence tells us about the association between the introduction of QOF and improvements in measures of diabetes care, and conversely, how the removal of QOF indicators carries a high level of risk that there will be a corresponding decline in measures of diabetes care.

 This position statement concerns the situation in England only.